-All of the Group's intangible assets have definite useful life (7 years) and primarily include capitalized computer software.
+All the Group's intangible assets have definite useful life (7 years) and primarily include capitalized computer software.

-Acquired computer software licenses are capitalized on the basis of the costs incurred to acquire and bring to use the specific software.
+Acquired computer software licenses are capitalized based on the costs incurred to acquire and bring to use the specific software.
 All other costs associated with computer software, e.g. its maintenance, are expensed when incurred.
-Intangible assets are amortized on a straight-line basis over expected useful lives of four to five years.
+Intangible assets are amortized on a straight-line basis over expected useful lives of seven years.